usaid-cs/yesterday-i-learned/c.md

 - [C pointers are not integers](http://nullprogram.com/blog/2016/05/30/); Any pointer type may be converted to an integer type, but the result depends on implementation.
 (If the pointer is a large negative number, for example, then the behaviour is undefined.)
 - [`foo->bar` is equivalent to `(*foo).bar`, i.e. it gets the member called `bar` from the struct that `foo` points to.](http://stackoverflow.com/a/2575050/1558430) It serves as syntactic sugar, to make code look nicer if all you have is a pointer.
 - It is possible to compile across multiple machines with [distcc](https://github.com/distcc/distcc) or [icecream](https://github.com/icecc/icecream).
+- The ["C runs the world"](https://www.toptal.com/c/after-all-these-years-the-world-is-still-powered-by-c-programming) argument can be made if operating systems are made with C. And operating systems are written in C because either (a) C was the best language available when popular operating systems were written, or (b) there is no better [language to write operating systems in](https://en.wikipedia.org/wiki/System_programming_language), even now.
+With the introduction of Rust (2010) and Swift (2014), this may not be true anymore.
+- Return types default to `int`.
+To not do that, use `-Werror=implicit-int` because it changes `-Wimplicit-int` into an error.